Bassem9-9/NTI_Labs/lab3.md

 ### 13. Try to access (by cd command) the folder (myteam)
 ![Screenshot (105)](https://github.com/user-attachments/assets/56faf53e-9e24-4ef7-815b-cc6f1f032782)

+### 14. Using the command Line
+     Change the permissions of oldpasswd file to give owner read and write permissions and for group write and execute and execute only for the others (using chmod in 2 different ways)
+     Change your default permissions to be as above.
+     What is the maximum permission a file can have, by default when it is just created?
+And what is that for directory.
+     Change your default permissions to be no permission to everyone then create a directory and a file to verify

 ### 15. Starting from your home directory, find all files that were modified in the last two day.
 ![Screenshot (106)](https://github.com/user-attachments/assets/2852b87e-21b7-4f1b-8b21-545bf9b6c8b2)